 Metro gateway is another plan by the Riverside government.
 It provides 187 new homes located near the train station.

-All Riverside downtown projects featuring retail and living spaces are within walking distance to 50k jobs in the Riverside’s urban core.
+All Riverside downtown projects featuring retail and living spaces are within walking distance of 50k jobs in Riverside’s urban core.

 3. How to Grow Innovation Districts?

 The Riverside Innovation District is far from ideal, partly due to the overall economic profile of the region.
 However, there are ideas as to how local leaders and business people can further grow the innovation district.

 - Set a vision for growth